doxynix/doxynix/CONTRIBUTING.md

 # Contributing Guide

-We are delighted that you are interested in contributing to the **[PROJECT NAME]** project!
+We are delighted that you are interested in contributing to the **Doxynix** project!
 Your participation is vital for us.

 Please take a moment to review these guidelines.